-“When I say to the wicked, ‘You will surely die,’ and you do not warn him or speak out to warn the wicked from his wicked way that he may live, that wicked man shall die in his iniquity, but his blood I will require at your hand” Ezekiel 3:18 NASB.
+“When I say to the wicked, ‘You will surely die,’ and you do not warn him or speak out to warn the wicked from his wicked way that he may live, that wicked man shall die in his iniquity, but his blood I will require at your hand” (Ezekiel 3:18 NASB).

 There was a king named Saul.
-He started out well as most kings do, but then one day the spirit of the Lord left him and an evil spirit replaced it.
+He started out well as most kings do, but then one day the spirit of the Lord left him, and an evil spirit replaced it.

 This king had everything going for him.
 Scripture tells us he even had a brand new heart.

-This king not only was anointed by Samuel, he had the whole package, looks, honor, wealth, and esteem until he lost it all, even his head.
+This king not only was anointed by Samuel, but he also had the whole package, looks, honor, wealth, and esteem until he lost it all, even his head.
 What happened for the Father to become so angry with him?
 He had something I see a lot of today.

 He was a man pleaser.
 He sought the honor and approval of man over The Father of Lights.

-David, a shepherd boy, of about 16 years of age, doesn’t even blink or think one second that his Father will not help him destroy, Goliath.
+David, a shepherd boy of about sixteen years of age, doesn’t even blink or think one second that his Father will not help him destroy, Goliath.
 And after he cuts off his head, using Goliath’s own sword, David carries his head on a pole.
 The people now are looking at David.
 Saul with all his glory is no longer getting the attention from men that he loved.

 The spotlight isn’t always glamorous.
 Many times after speaking at assemblies, I am approached with hugs, tears, and accolades of how well I brought the message.
 One minute they want to make you a king, the next minute they want to crucify you.
 But when you are victorious, then they want a dance.

 “When the victorious Israelite army was returning home after David had killed the Philistine, women from all the towns of Israel came out to meet King Saul.
 They sang and danced for joy with tambourines and cymbals.
 This was their song: “Saul has killed his thousands, and David his ten thousands!”
 This made Saul very angry.
 “What’s this?” he said.
 “They credit David with ten thousands and me with only thousands.
 Next, they’ll be making him their king!”
-1 Samuel 18:6-8.
+(1 Samuel 18:6-8).

 But that is really not what I want to talk about–that is really just leading you up to the main point of this message.
-David is running for his life and hiding in caves over Saul and his attempt to kill him.
-He runs so far and he becomes so afraid of Saul, that he even feigns himself to be a madman and goes and lives with the Philistine’s and fights for them.
+David is running for his life and hiding in caves over Saul and his attempts to kill him.
+He runs so far, and he becomes so afraid of Saul, that he even feigns himself to be a madman and goes and lives with the Philistine’s.
+David fights for his enemies.
 These were the very ones whose giant he had beheaded.
 How does he get so off track?

 I believe a most wicked form of jealousy entered Saul when David took the head off of that giant.

 “Your pride and joy, O Israel, lies dead on the hills!
 OH, how the mighty heroes have fallen!
 How beloved and gracious were Saul and Jonathan!
 They were together in life and in death.
-They were swifter than eagles, stronger than lions.
-2 Samuel 1:23.
-David goes on to sing this, “O women of Israel, weep for Saul, for he dressed you in luxurious scarlet clothing, in garments decorated with gold” 2nd Samuel 1:24.
+They were swifter than eagles, stronger than lions” (2 Samuel 1:23 NIV).
+David goes on to sing this, “O women of Israel, weep for Saul, for he dressed you in luxurious scarlet clothing, in garments decorated with gold” (2nd Samuel 1:24).